Hydrogen-bond catalysis: Scalable synthesis of building blocks

-Aside from total synthesis, a potentially useful application of hydrogen-bond catalysis is the bulk synthesis of difficult-to-access chiral small molecules.
-A notable example is the gram-scale Strecker synthesis of unnatural amino acids using thiourea catalysis, reported in the journal Nature in 2009.
+Aside from total synthesis, hydrogen-bond catalysis has been applied to the bulk synthesis of difficult-to-access chiral small molecules.
+An example is the gram-scale Strecker synthesis of unnatural amino acids using thiourea catalysis, reported in the journal Nature in 2009.
 The catalyst, whether polymer-bound or homogeneous, is derived from natural tert-leucine and can catalyze (4 mol% catalyst loading) the formation of the Strecker product from benzhydryl amines and aqueous HCN.
 Hydrolysis of the nitrile and deprotections produces pure unnatural tert-leucine in 84% overall yield and 99% ee.